 Save the Planet: Keeping Water Clean

-From the Set Explorer Library
+From the Set Save The Planet

 Save the Planet: Keeping Water Clean applies the NCTE/IRA Standards to science and social studies content.
 Each book sends the reader on a fact-finding mission, posing an initial challenge and concluding with questions and answers.
 Through engaging, interactive scenarios, learners can experiment with text prediction, purpose-driven research, and creative problem solving—all critical thinking skills—while learning about ways to care for our planet.